JenTrent/punchlist/README.md

 - Default DB server: PostgreSQL

 ## Install and Run
 There is <a href="#key-features">Video Demo</a> and <a href="http://jentrent.com/punchlist" target="_blank">Live Site</a> for you to try it out.
-If you would like to setup and run the project yourself, please use the section below.
+Or, if you would like to setup and run the project yourself, please use the section below.

 ### Dependencies